nf-core/website/CODE_OF_CONDUCT.md

-# Code of Conduct at nf-core (v1.0)
+# Code of Conduct at nf-core (v1.1)

 ## Our Pledge

 In the interest of fostering an open, collaborative, and welcoming environment, we as contributors and maintainers of nf-core, pledge to making participation in our projects and community a harassment-free experience for everyone, regardless of:

 - Age
+- Ability
+- Body-size
-- Body size
+- Caste
 - Familial status
 - Gender identity and expression
 - Geographical location
 - Level of experience
 - Nationality and national origins
 - Native language
-- Physical and neurological ability
+- Neurodiversity
 - Race or ethnicity
 - Religion
 - Sexual identity and orientation